quantin96/tp/docs/UserGuide.md

 * Values are case-insensitive.
 * For NAME and SUBJECT, partial words will be matched e.g. `Han` will match `Hans`, `CS` will match `CS2103`
-* For SUBJECT, only unfinished subjects will be considered e.g. finished subjects are not counted by the filter.
 * For PHONE and EMAIL, partial words will be matched e.g. `123` will match `12345678`, `john` will match `john@doe.com`
+* * For SUBJECT, only unfinished subjects will be considered e.g. finished subjects are not counted by the filter.
 * `view` with invalid, incomplete or no arguments will just list all persons.
 * `view` can have multiple filters applied for any field (can be the same field).
 * Persons matching all filters will be returned (i.e. `AND` search).
+* Fields and values given will match the order in which they are specified (i.e. First instance of `f/` will match first instance of `v/`)

 Examples:
 * `view f/n v/john` returns `john` and `John Doe`.